Modeccin: Effects on animals

 Modeccin facilitates destruction of dopaminergic neurons in the ipsilateral substantia nigra and intralaminar thalamus in mice central nervous system (CNS).
 Modeccin is therefore a more potent suicide transport agent than ricin, as ricin is unable to bind to plasma membranes of CNS axon terminals.
 Direct injection of modeccin into the CNS effectuated local necrosis.

 Modeccin exhibits the same toxicity to hepatocytes (liver cells) in vivo as in vitro.
 It penetrates the hepatocytes and damages the 60s ribosomal subunits.
-Vesiculation and degranulation of the rough endoplasmatic reticulum after 6 hours of poisoning, total fragmentation after 24 hours of poisoning.
-Not only the ribosomes are affected, also mitochondria showed damage after modeccin poisoning.
+Vesiculation and degranulation of the rough endoplasmatic reticulum occurs after 6 hours of poisoning, with total fragmentation after 24 hours of poisoning.
+Mitochondria have shown damage after modeccin poisoning.

 Metabolism

 The mechanism of metabolism of modeccin has not been investigated but presumably consists of proteolysis.
 Free toxin is removed by primarily the liver and kidneys or may be degraded through cellular internalization via lysosomes.
 The lysosomes carry digestive enzymes, including several proteases that can degrade the modeccin.